ymcatwincities/openy_gated_content/README.md

 Virtual Y is a package for Open Y and consists of features, needed to organize gated content for Y clients.

-Active development is currently happening at [fivejars/openy_gated_content](https://github.com/fivejars/openy_gated_content).
+Active development is currently happening at [YUSA fork](https://github.com/YCloudYUSA/yusaopeny_gated_content).
 Pull requests should be submitted there.
 They will be pulled into this repo as they are reviewed and released.

 ## Server requirements
 In order to work Virtual Y requires HTTP server to allow